 The violence that cuts short young lives in our communities must end.
 KCMO has one of the highest homicides rates in the nation.
-We know that household poverty, crumbling neighborhoods, underfunded schools, lack of proper mental healthcare, and many other socio-economic factors give rise to the immense stress and despair that are predicates of crime.
-Not only do our other campaigns interconnect to reduce violence, but we also support victims' families and connect with at-risk youth.
-We recognize that all people deserve safe communities.
+We know that household poverty, unemployment, disinvestment, crumbling neighborhoods, underfunded schools, lack of proper mental healthcare, and many other socio-economic factors give rise to the immense stress and despair that are predicates of crime.
+Not only do our other campaigns interconnect to reduce violence, but we also support victims' families and connect with young people.
+We recognize that all persons deserve safe communities.
 Fill out the form at the bottom for updates on our actions!

 Our fight for economic dignity includes battling both low wages and predatory lenders.
 All workers deserve a living wage that will provide for themselves and their families.
 In Kansas City, over 45% of workers earn less than $15 an hour, which means too many families are struggling to make ends meet.
 No one should have to choose between paying for rent and paying for groceries.
 Persistent poverty breeds predatory lending.
 The payday loan system traps consumers in a vicious cycle of debt, with borrowers paying 400-1,000% interest rates.
 We recognize it is immoral to prey on the poor for financial gain.
 Fill out the form at the bottom for updates on our actions!